YubaiTao/PersonalSite/content/post/Graph.md

 * Topological Sort[^1]
   * BFS approach (Kahn's Algorithm)
       ```
-      L ← Empty list that will contain the sorted element <br>
+      L: Empty list that will contain the sorted element
-      S ← Set of all nodes with no incoming edge
+      S: Set of all nodes with no incoming edge
       while S is non-empty do
           remove a node n from S
           add n to tail of L